utdata/csvkit-nicar/README.md

  24: Total_Receipts
 ```

-The names kinda speak for themselves.
+The names of the columns kinda speak for themselves.
 I have included the [Mixed_Beverage_Layout.pdf](Mixed_Beverage_Layout.pdf) file in case you really want to look further.

-Suffice to say, the columns we are interested in are the Location columns and the Receipts columns.
+Suffice to say, the columns we are interested here are the Location columns and the Receipts columns.

 ### csvstack

 Before we look at these further, take my word for it and know that all five numbered files have the same header, though there are more rows in some files than others.
 The number of the file corresponds to the county it came from, but the county name is not in the data.

-We want to combine all the files into a single new file before we join to get the county names.
+We want to combine all the files into a single new file before we join with another file to get the county names.

 "csvstack" merges like files on top of each other, or "stacks" them.
-At it's easist, it just takes the file names as an argument.
+At it's most basic, it just takes the file names as an argument.

-`csvstack 11.csv 28.csv 105.csv 227.csv 246.csv`
+`$ csvstack 11.csv 28.csv 105.csv 227.csv 246.csv`

 Do that, and it will stack all the text and print it to your screen.
 Not particurly useful.
 What we need to do is redirect the output to a file, which we do with the ">" command.
 Let's call our files "stacked.csv":

-`csvstack 11.csv 28.csv 105.csv 227.csv 246.csv > stacked.csv`
+`$ csvstack 11.csv 28.csv 105.csv 227.csv 246.csv > stacked.csv`

 - Do `ls` to see that "stacked.csv" was created.
 - Do `wc -l 227.csv` to see how many lines were in the "227" file.